CORDIS - Forschungsergebnisse der EU

 The Global as Artefact: Understanding the Patterns of Global Political History Through an Anthropology of Knowledge -- The Case of Agriculture in Four Global Systems from the Neolithic to the Present

-ARTEFACT develops a novel perspective on the history of globalisation that is anchored in the entire cultural evolution of humankind.
-It specifically examines how the development and diffusion of agricultural knowledge-systems have shaped the formation and transformations of global societal and political systems throughout human history.
+ARTEFACT developed a novel perspective on the history of globalisation, anchored in the cultural evolution of humankind.
+It specifically examined how the development and diffusion of agricultural knowledge-systems have shaped the formation and transformations of global societal and political orders throughout human history.

-To do so, ARTEFACT investigates and compares the cultural-political configurations arising out of four major global agricultural revolutions of the Neolithic, ‘medieval’, ‘modern’, and contemporary eras.
-In each of these four work packages, analysis focuses on the constitution of particular agricultural knowledge-systems and their globalisation through particular networks and pathways of global diffusion and connectivity, and on how they have shaped specific societal, political, and normative structures and processes at a global systemic level.
+To do so, ARTEFACT investigated and compared the cultural-political configurations arising out of four major global agricultural revolutions of the Neolithic, ‘medieval’, ‘modern’, and contemporary eras.
+In each of these four work packages, analysis focused on the constitution of particular agricultural knowledge-systems and their globalisation through particular networks and pathways of global diffusion and connectivity, and on how they have shaped specific societal, political, and normative structures and processes at a global systemic level.
+As the comparativist framework was applied over both 'historical' and 'pre-historical' periods spanning pre-agrarian as well as agrarian social orders, this deep-historical perspective provided a new framing of human political evolution, notably by identifying three historical patterns of 'globality' (pre-agrarian, agrarian, and post-agrarian), each defined by a distinctive articulation of technology, ecology, and social organisation.

-In addition to its immediate research objectives, ARTEFACT is also creating an academic-institutional space for the development of what the PI has termed ‘Global Epistemics’, a transdisciplinary field of theoretical and empirical inquiry concerned with the global production, diffusion, exchange, and use of human knowledges in human history, across the full spectrum of historical modes of practical and intellectual validation (from ‘prehistorical’ to ‘modern’ paradigms, practices, and technologies and from ‘ancient’ to ‘modern’ science).
+In addition to its research aims, ARTEFACT also achieved its objective of creating an academic-institutional space for the development of what the PI has termed ‘Global Epistemics’ or 'Global Knowledge Studies', a transdisciplinary field of theoretical and empirical inquiry concerned with the global production, diffusion, exchange, and use of human knowledges throughout human history, across the full spectrum of historical modes of practical and intellectual validation (from ‘prehistorical’ to ‘modern’ paradigms, practices, and technologies and from ‘ancient’ to ‘modern’ science).

 The Centre for Global Knowledge Studies (gloknos) was specifically established to serve this wider mission.
-While gloknos was originally conceived as one of the major outputs of the ARTEFACT project, it now provides an overarching institutional structure within which research conducted within ARTEFACT is brought into fruitful conversations with other projects carried out by, or in collaboration with, gloknos’s 19 current partners and 68 associate members.
-The Centre supports ARTEFACT’s research, dissemination, and public engagement objectives through its website, academic book series, and social media account, including its YouTube Channel.
+While gloknos was originally conceived as one of the major outputs of the ARTEFACT project, it quickly transformed itself into an overarching institutional structure within which research conducted within ARTEFACT was brought into fruitful conversations with other projects carried out by, or in collaboration with, gloknos’s partners and associate members, and the broader academic community engaged in similar interests and projects.
+The Centre supported ARTEFACT’s research, dissemination, and public engagement objectives through its website and blog, academic book series, and social media accounts, including its YouTube Channel.

-The second stage of the project has focused on developing the methodological and conceptual framework, and on data collection through archival and ethnographic research.
+The second stage of the project focused on developing the methodological and conceptual framework, and on data collection through historical, archival, and ethnographic research.
+The third stage focused on the dissemination and communication of the project's ongoing and final results, including the PI's proposal for a new theorisation of globalisation that captures the entirety of humanity's cultural evolution.

 Poster of ARTEFACT's summer school in August 2019